Weil polynomials of abelian varieties over finite fields with many rational points: Abelian varieties over finite fields

 \section{Abelian varieties over finite fields}

-This section contains well-known facts about abelian varieties defined over finite fields.
-We state here the definitions and the results we shall use later and refer the reader to \cite{Milne_AV} and \cite{Waterhouse} for further details.
+This section contains well--known facts about abelian varieties defined over finite fields.
+We state here the definitions and the results we shall use later, and refer the reader to \cite{Milne_AV,Waterhouse} for further details.

 Let $q=p^r$ be a power of a prime.
-A $q$\textbf{-Weil number} is an algebraic integer with all its conjugates of absolute value $\sqrt{q}$.
-A monic polynomial with integer coefficients and with all its roots being $q$-Weil numbers is called a $q$\textbf{-Weil polynomial}.
-Over real numbers, they have the form
+A $q$\textbf{--Weil number} is an algebraic integer with all its conjugates of absolute value $\sqrt{q}$.
+A monic polynomial with integer coefficients and with all its roots being $q$--Weil numbers is called a $q$\textbf{--Weil polynomial}.
+Over real numbers, $q$--Weil polynomials have the form